Ab initio methods for polariton chemistry: Abstract

 \section{Abstract}

 Polariton chemistry exploits the strong interaction between quantized excitations in molecules and quantized photon states in optical cavities to affect chemical reactivity.
 Molecular polaritons have been experimentally realized by the coupling of electronic, vibrational, and rovibrational transitions to photon modes, which has spurred tremendous theoretical effort to model and explain how polariton formation can influence chemistry.
-This tutorial review focuses on a particular thrust in theoretical chemistry and chemical physics aimed at merging familiar techniques from \textit{ab initio} electronic structure theory with cavity quantum electrodynamics, toward the goal of supplying predictive theories for polariton chemistry.
+This tutorial review focuses on {computational approaches for the electronic strong coupling problem through the combination of } familiar techniques from \textit{ab initio} electronic structure theory {and} cavity quantum electrodynamics, toward the goal of supplying predictive theories for polariton chemistry.
 Our aim is to emphasize the relevant theoretical details with enough clarity for newcomers to the field to follow, and to present simple and practical code examples to catalyze further development work.